mfornace/nupack-docs-dev/sources/design.md

 # Design

-To enable reaction pathway engineering of dynamic hybridization cascades (e.g., shape and sequence transduction using small conditional RNAs \cite{hochrein13}) or large-scale structural engineering including pseudoknots (e.g., RNA origamis \cite{geary14}), NUPACK generalizes these analysis and design capabilities to multistate ensembles:
+To enable reaction pathway engineering of dynamic hybridization cascades (e.g., shape and sequence transduction using small conditional RNAs [@hochrein13]) or large-scale structural engineering including pseudoknots (e.g., RNA origamis [@geary14]), NUPACK generalizes these analysis and design capabilities to multistate ensembles:

-\blist
-\item {\bf Multi-complex ensemble:} the ensemble of an arbitrary number of strand species interacting to form an arbitrary number of complex species.
+-  **Multi-complex ensemble:** the ensemble of an arbitrary number of strand species interacting to form an arbitrary number of complex species.
-\item {\bf Multi-tube ensemble:} the ensemble of an arbitrary number of test tubes containing different subsets of an arbitrary number of strand species introduced at user-specified concentrations.
+-  **Multi-tube ensemble:** the ensemble of an arbitrary number of test tubes containing different subsets of an arbitrary number of strand species introduced at user-specified concentrations.
-\elist

 We recommend using multi-tube sequence design, as it captures concentration and crosstalk effects that are critical in many design scenarios, and reduces to each of the other three design ensembles (complex, test tube, multi-complex) as special cases.
 For reaction pathway engineering, target test tubes are used to represent reactant, intermediate, and product states of the system, as well as to model crosstalk between components.
-Note that we achieve {\it kinetic design} of a test tube ensemble by performing {\it equilibrium optimization} of a multi-tube ensemble: each target test tube isolates different subsets of components in local equilibrium, enabling optimization of kinetically significant states that would appear insignificant if all components were allowed to interact in a single ensemble.
+Note that we achieve *kinetic design* of a test tube ensemble by performing *equilibrium optimization* of a multi-tube ensemble: each target test tube isolates different subsets of components in local equilibrium, enabling optimization of kinetically significant states that would appear insignificant if all components were allowed to interact in a single ensemble.
 For large-scale structure engineering including the possibility of pseudoknots, each target test tube is unpseudoknotted, but by imposing sequence constraints between tubes, it is possible to collectively impose pseudoknotted design requirements.

 ## Basic setup